rcarrata/rcarrata.github.io/_posts/2021-04-10-rhacm-submariner.md

 aws-sub1-xxx-submariner-gw-eu-west-1b-xx52q   Running   m5n.large   eu-west-1   eu-west-1b   4m
 ```

-In the machineset we found some interesting points, as for example have labels of submariner.io/gateway, that labels the node as the Submariner Gateway node:
+In the machineset we find some interesting points; for example, it has labels of submariner.io/gateway, which label the node as the Submariner Gateway node:

 ```
 $ oc get machineset aws-sub1-xxx-submariner-gw-eu-west-1b -n openshift-machine-api -o jsonpath={'.spec.template'}  | jq -r .spec.metadata